flutter/packages/packages/interactive_media_ads/README.md

 }
 ```

-1. Request Ads
+5. Request Ads

-Handle requesting ads and add ad event listeners to handle when content should be displayed or
+Handle requesting ads and add event listeners to handle when content should be displayed or hidden.
-hidden.

 <?code-excerpt "example/lib/main.dart (request_ads)"?>
 ```dart